MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environment.md

 # Prepare to build apps with Teams Toolkit

 Microsoft Teams Toolkit in Visual Studio Code offers set of environments to build your Teams app.
-If you create an app using Teams Toolkit for Visual Studio Code, then you can manage the app in the Developer Portal.
-You can choose anyone of the following environment that best suits your app:
+If you create an app using Teams Toolkit for Visual Studio Code, you can choose anyone of the following environment that best suits your app:

 * JavaScript/TypeScript
 * SharePoint Framework (SPFx)

 ## Create your Teams app using JavaScript or TypeScript

+The apps built with JavaScript have the following advantages:

+* App comes with its own UI and UX capabilities that are rich and user friendly.
+* Provides quick upgrades to existing apps.
+* Distributes apps on multiple platforms, such as Android and iOS.
+* Compatible for creating an app with existing APIs.

 Teams Toolkit in Visual Studio Code supports building the following apps using JavaScript/TypeScript: